Calls grow to evacuate Gaza's largest hospital as Israel and Hamas battle just outside

 While Israel says it is willing to allow staff and patients to evacuate, some Palestinians who have made it out say Israeli forces have fired at evacuees.

-Israel says its claims of a Hamas command center in and beneath Shifa are based on intelligence but has not provided visual evidence to support them.
+Israel says its claims of a Hamas command center in and beneath Shifa are based on intelligence, but it has not provided visual evidence to support them.
 Denying the claims, the Gaza Health Ministry says it has invited international organizations to investigate the facility.

-But Kirby said the U.S. doesn’t support airstrikes on hospitals and does not want to see “a firefight in a hospital where innocent people, helpless people, sick people are simply trying to get the medical care that they deserve.”
+The Palestinian Red Crescent said Tuesday it had evacuated remaining patients, doctors and displaces families from another Gaza City hospital, Al-Quds, “after more 10 days of siege, during which medical and humanitarian supplies were prevented from reaching the hospital.”

-On Monday, the military released footage of a children’s hospital in Gaza City that its forces entered over the weekend, showing weapons it said it found inside, as well as basement rooms where it believes militants were holding hostages.
-The video showed what appeared to be a hastily installed toilet and ventilation system in the basement.
+In a post on X, it blamed the Israeli army for bombarding the hospital and firing at those inside.

-The Health Ministry rejected the allegations, saying the area had been turned into a shelter for displaced people.
+But Kirby said the U.S. doesn’t support airstrikes on hospitals and does not want to see “a firefight in a hospital where innocent people” are trying to get care.

 BATTLE IN GAZA CITY